 Do I spell things out too forcefully?

-Do I grab you you by the throat from the outset and never let you go?
+Do I grab you you by the throat from the outset, hold your attention and never let you go?

 Do I keep you enthralled, even though the kettle is boiling over?